Ashok Mittal

-Ashok Kumar Mittal, (born 10 September 1964) is an Indian businessman and educationalist turned politician.
+Ashok Kumar Mittal, (born 10 September 1964) is an Indian businessman turned politician.
 He is a member of parliament in India's upper house, Rajya Sabha.
-Mittal is also the chancellor of Lovely Professional University.
+Mittal is also the founder and chancellor of Lovely Professional University.

 Mittal joined active politics after 2022 Punjab election, when he was nominated by Aam Aadmi Party for the Rajya Sabha.
-No opposition candidate opposed his election.
+No candidate opposed his election.

+In September 2024, Mittal was chosen as a member of the Parliamentary Standing Committee on Finance.

-Mittal is law graduate from Guru Nanak Dev University.
+Mittal is law graduate from Guru Nanak Dev University, and received a honoris causa doctorate in 2022 at the 3rd convocation of Atal Bihari Bajpayee University.
+Mittal uses this honorary doctorate as a title publicly against the global consensus to not do so.